laurengarcia/url-metadata/README.md

 # url-metadata

 Request a url and scrape the metadata from its HTML using Node.js or the browser.
-Has an alternate mode that lets you pass in your own `Response` object as well (see `Options` section below).
+Has an optional mode that lets you pass in a string of html or a `Response` object as well (see `Options` section below).

-*Includes:*
+**Includes:**

 - meta tags
 - favicons